Rahix/tbot/doc/getting-started.rst

 *is* just a python function.
 If you want to call testcases from other files, import them like you would with a python module.

-TBot contains a library of testcases for common tasks that you can make use of.
+tbot contains a library of testcases for common tasks that you can make use of.
 Take a look at :mod:`tbot.tc`.

 Machine Interaction